 Emergence, it’s complexity, but not complicated.

 Many phenomenon we encounter, such as consciousness, culture, ecology, and genetics, function through emergence from the compounding complexity of physics.
 To apply these fields to synthesis with any wisdom, requires a sharp vision of what complexity is and how it emerges from the border of chaos and order.
-This program is designed to build an understanding of complexity holistically through chaos, emergence and finally its meaning and application.
+This collection of resources is ordered in such a way to facilitate an understanding of complexity holistically starting with chaos than emergence and finally its meaning, application and philosophical consequences.

 “… complex systems, an interdisciplinary field of research, that seeks to explain how large numbers of relatively simple entities organize themselves, without the benefit of any central controller, into a collective whole that creates patterns, uses information, and, in some cases, evolves and learns.”– Melanie Mitchell, on complex systems